unifiedcontrolsystem/dai-ds/README.md

 These services all use the /opt/dai-docker/*.yml files for docker-compose launching.  _Do not use docker or docker-compose directly, without first stopping the services and disabling them_.
 Attempting to stop a container directly will just cause it to restart as the service is set to restart the container on container exit.

-Stopping or restarting is done as all services or all docker-compose. _Do not mix these control techniques_.
+Stopping or restarting is done as either services only or docker-compose only. _Do not mix these control techniques_.

 __NOTE:__ If you are using EventSim instead of a real API you will need stop and disable the services and use docker-compose directly.
 Then start the containers in the following order as root: